TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1375.130 Professional Experience for Licensure as a Clinical Professional Counselor

-Professional counseling experience shall be obtained as set forth in this Section:
+Supervised clinical professional counseling experience shall be obtained as set forth in this Section:

-a) A person holding a master's degree in counseling, rehabilitation counseling, psychology or similar degree program shall have completed the equivalent of 2 years of full-time satisfactory supervised experience working as a counselor in a professional capacity under the direction of a qualified supervisor subsequent to the degree.
+a) A person holding a master's degree in counseling, rehabilitation counseling, psychology or similar degree program shall have completed the equivalent of 2 years of full-time satisfactory supervised experience working as a clinical counselor in a professional capacity under the direction of a qualified supervisor subsequent to obtaining the degree.

 2) The experience shall have been evaluated by the supervisor as satisfactory or better.

-j) The following activities are not acceptable clinical supervision:
+i) The following activities are not acceptable clinical supervision:

 1) Peer supervision.